BAK2K3/hard-drivers/README.md

 ### Opening the Repository

 1. Open your preferred IDE (VSCode, Atom, PyCharm, etc).
-2. Navigate to the chosen directory where the Respository was Cloned/Extracted.
+2. Navigate to the chosen directory where the Repository was Cloned/Extracted.
-3. You will not have offline access to the contents of the project.
+3. You will now have offline access to the contents of the project.

 ---